iandunn/WordPress-Skeleton/README.md

 * *.htaccess* rewrite rules for all root-level *.php* files to live in */wordpress/*, but still be accessed from */*
 * */content/uploads* symlink replaced with actual directory
 * Instead of manually symlinking themes from */content/themes/* to */wordpress/wp-content/themes/*, */mu-plugins/wordpress-skeleton-functionality.php* registers */wordpress/wp-content/themes/* as an additional theme directory.
 Kudos to Rarst for [the idea](https://github.com/Rarst/WordPress-Skeleton/commit/c8770e5828310970d2b1a5099695a932d471e954).
-* Akismet added as Git submodule in */content/plugins/akismet/*
 * [WordPress-Functionality-Plugin-Skeleton](https://github.com/iandunn/WordPress-Functionality-Plugin-Skeleton) added as a Git submodule
 * *.gitignore* pruned for unnecessary entries